MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 - Ensure you meet the [general prerequisites for cluster extensions](extensions.md#prerequisites), including the latest version of the `k8s-extension` Azure CLI extension.
 - cert-manager is required to support TLS for intracluster log communication.
 The examples later in this guide direct you though installation.
 For more information about cert-manager, see [cert-manager.io](https://cert-manager.io/)

-Install the [Azure CLI](/cli/azure/install-azure-cli-linux?pivots=apt) and login, if you haven't already:
+Install the [Azure CLI](/cli/azure/install-azure-cli-linux?pivots=apt) and sign in, if you haven't already:

 ```azurecli
 az login